 This is not even about shining.
-It is important for someone to know people in the career field in which they want to land in, to know about the job roles and available opportunities.
+It is important for someone to know people in the career field in which they want to land, to know about the job roles and available opportunities.

 By making contacts, you can not only settle but also individually grow eventually.